Gwynsav/modular-awm-default/.github/README.md

 While we're on the topic of documentation, here's a link to the [official documentation for the master branch of Awesome](https://awesomewm.org/apidoc).
 Why the master branch?
-Because, as of the end of 2023, the stable release is about 4 years behind in development.
+Because, as of 2025, the stable release is about 6 years behind in development.
 I would recommend against using it as this project **doesn't work with it**.